wp-plugins/page-expiration-robot/readme.txt

 Stable tag: 1.25
 License: GPLv2 or later

-The official #1 most powerful, scarcity plugin ever created for WordPress to create evergreen scarcity-based campaigns to expire posts AND pages on a visitor-by-visitor to increase your conversions!
+The official #1 most powerful, scarcity free plugin ever created for WordPress to create evergreen campaigns to expire posts AND pages on a visitor-by-visitor basis!

 == Description ==